uecker/noplate/README.md

 *experimental* generic type-safe container data structures for C

-Generic types provided are: vector, list, product, sum, and maybe.
+Generic types provided are: vec, span, list, product, sum, and maybe.
+There is also a string type build on top of it, facilities for safe slicing of arrays, and for storing the byte representation of types in a buffer.
 The generic types are based on structures defined in macros.
-They take typedef names as arguments and define a generic container with this element type:
+They take typedef names as arguments and define a generic container with this element type.
+For example:

 vec(int)* vi; // pointer to a vector of ints

+Note that the type argument must be a single identifier, i.e. to use it with more complicated types, a typedef name must be defined first.

 There is also support for arrays and strings.
 Arrays are just regular C arrays but we provide functions such as array_slice that perform bounds checking.
-A string is a vector of char with null-termination.
+A string is a vector of char which also has null-termination.

 All container types preserve information about the type of